tarwn/lessthandot-hugo/blogs/content/posts/2011-07-12-t-sql-tuesday-20-t.md

 ---
 [![][1]][2]

 Here we go again!
 It's T-SQL Tuesday #20 – a monthly blog party, this time hosted by Amit Banerjee.
 (Thanks Amit!)
-This month, we're talking about “T-SQL Best Practices”.
+This month, we're talking about "T-SQL Best Practices".

 I used to write a lot more T-SQL than I do now.
 I had lots of rules for how T-SQL was written in my shop.
 But rather than sharing that extensive document, today I want to share with you my top three pieces of T-SQL advice.